 Don’t forget to bring your camera so you can capture some photos of the wildlife as you ramble your way around the beauty of The Cotswolds.

 There are a number of full-day trips from London, some of which provide stops in other iconic areas, such as Stratford Upon Avon, Oxford, Blenheim Palace and Warwick Castle.
+If you want to stay in England for a longer time and thinking of a place to move to close to all these places, Coventry is a good base.
+Hiring a van company in Coventry can be helpful when it comes to transporting stuff from once place to another.

 Alternatively, you can take the train from Paddington Station or hire a car from the airport.